2020 Tampa Bay Buccaneers season

 The 2020 season was the Tampa Bay Buccaneers' 45th in the National Football League (NFL) and their second under head coach Bruce Arians.
 The club acquired long-time New England Patriots quarterback Tom Brady in free agency, and traded for Brady's former Patriots teammate, tight end Rob Gronkowski during the offseason.
 They improved on their 7–9 record from the previous season by finishing 11–5 to qualify for the playoffs for the first time since 2007, although 10 of their 11 wins were against non-playoff teams.
 They advanced through the playoffs to reach and win Super Bowl LV.
 They were the first team only having one Pro Bowler to do so since the 2007 Giants, and the first team to play in and win the Super Bowl in their home stadium, Raymond James Stadium.
 They were the 7th wild card team in NFL history to win the Super Bowl, as well as the fifth team to win three road games to advance to the Super Bowl, joining the 2010 Green Bay Packers, 2007 New York Giants, 2005 Pittsburgh Steelers, and 1985 New England Patriots.
+They also became the first team from the NFC South to win the Super Bowl since the New Orleans Saints did in 2009.

 The team unveiled new uniforms in April 2020, their first uniform change since 2014.
 The uniforms are similar in design to the ones they wore from 1997 to 2013.

-As of 2025, the 2020 season is the most recent season in which the Tampa Bay Buccaneers did not win the NFC South.
+Until 2025, this was the last season in which the Buccaneers did not win the NFC South.